HULSTROM ENROLLMENT AND

 and Critical Thinking, Strong parental support

-within the Gifted Options Program will be be
+within the Gifted and Talented Program will be be

 challenged beyond what they find easy or comfortable.
 Optimal learning for